mrbooshehri/my_devops-journey/docker/README.md

 ```bash
 docker port <container_name>
 ```
-## Enabale forwarding from docker containers to outside world
+## Enable forwarding from docker containers to outside world
-By default traffic from containers connceted to the default bridge network is not forwarded to the outside world.
+By default traffic from containers connected to the default bridge network is not forwarded to the outside world.
 To enable forwarding:
 ```bash
 sysctl net.ipv4.conf.all.forwarding=1